Skip to main content

 • Rollup Operator: The Rollup Operator is a specialized, rotating role assigned to a single validator from the set.
 This operator is responsible for bundling L2 state transitions into batches, generating cryptographic proofs, and submitting them for settlement on the Bitcoin L1.
 To ensure accountability and disincentivize fraud, the operator must lock a significant amount of BTC as collateral on L1.
 The operator role rotates periodically to prevent censorship and centralization.

-• Full Nodes: Full nodes maintain a complete copy of the Bitlayer network blockchain, independently verifying all transactions and state transitions without trusting validators.
+• Full Nodes: Full nodes maintain a complete copy of the Bitlayer Network blockchain, independently verifying all transactions and state transitions without trusting validators.
 They play a crucial role in enforcing the protocol rules and ensuring network transparency.

 Network Architecture